Raunak-Sarmacharya/kcn-seniors-docs/docs/page-builder-forms/elementor-integration.md

 ### Understanding Template Types

 #### 1. Saved Templates
-Your templates can be stored in either the site library or a cloud template library.
+Templates can be stored in either the site library or a cloud template library.
 These are reusable page sections or complete pages you've designed.

 **Use Cases at KCN Seniors**:
 - Service page layouts